+*Need an extension to FLUS spec to define output mechanism for FLUS Media Sink

-*May be a closed API implemented by Application provider-operator agreement.
+**May be a closed API implemented by Application provider-operator agreement.

-**With the support of NBMP Workflow Manager APIs
+***With the support of NBMP Workflow Manager APIs

 Common Standard APIs requirement

 Among all cases, to select a Sink among various sinks, it is required to discover and retrieve the Sink’s MPE capabilities through F1 or F-C in scenarios 2,3, and 4.